 Like most Georgia jurisdictions, Hall County takes DUI enforcement seriously.
-Hall County’s police officers are trained to conduct DUI investigations the same way officers in every other jurisdiction in America are trained to conduct them because DUI investigations are standardized.
+Their police officers are trained to conduct DUI investigations the same way officers in every other jurisdiction in America are trained to conduct them because DUI investigations are standardized.

-That means Hall County police officers are held to the same standards as police officers in every other Georgia jurisdiction.
-Thus, when you hire a DUI attorney that knows how Georgia officers are trained to conduct DUI investigations, he or she can review the officer’s investigation to see if he or she properly administered the standardized field sobriety tests.
+That means police officers are held to the same standards as police officers in every other Georgia jurisdiction.
+Thus, when you hire a skilled attorney that knows how Georgia officers are trained to conduct DUI investigations, he or she can review the officer’s investigation to see if he or she properly administered the standardized field sobriety tests.

 Your attorney can also investigate other aspects of a standardized DUI case which the prosecution is relying upon when bringing a case against you.
 If standardized field sobriety tests are not administered properly, the results are not reliable evidence against you!

-Not all DUI attorneys are created equal.
-To have the best possible chance at building a successful defense to your Hall County DUI case, you need an attorney who not only has the knowledge and experience to be able to attack the foundation of the prosecution’s DUI case – and the DUI tests – but one who is willing to devote the time it takes to thoroughly evaluate the case and identify each and every potential problem in the police and prosecution’s case.
+Not all drunk driving lawyers are created equal.
+To have the best possible chance at building a successful defense to your case, you need an attorney who not only has the knowledge and experience to be able to attack the foundation of the prosecution’s case – and the tests – but one who is willing to devote the time it takes to thoroughly evaluate the case and identify each and every potential problem in the police and prosecution’s case.

-The Experience Needed To Effectively Handle Your Case
+Criminal Defense Attorneys With The Legal Skills Needed To Effectively Handle Your Driving Under The Influence Case

 Attorney Jeremy Hayes is a member of the American Association of Premier DUI Attorneys and has special training in using the National Highway Transportation Safety Administration (NHTSA) training manuals to evaluate Hall County DUI investigations, identify the improper administration of field sobriety testing, and use that information to build your defense.